0xSheller/reth_helper/readme.md

 `sudo ./setup_siren.sh`

-`sudo ./start_reth.sh` (nohup / setup as a service / screen)
+`sudo ./start_reth.sh` or `sudo ./start_erigon` (nohup / setup as a service / screen)

 `sudo ./start_lighthouse.sh`(nohup / setup as a service / screen)

 use: https://github.com/paradigmxyz/local_reth/tree/main/grafana/provisioning for dashboard

+If you dont plan on taking snapshots of your chaindata, you can remove the snapshot script and the cronjob in setup_server.sh

-I will maintain a EBS snapshot of reth at a later point and update these scripts, this is still early but will help others get started.
+I will maintain a EBS snapshot of reth & erigon at a later point and update these scripts, this is still early but will help others get started.